 Coordinate Testing With Local Hospitals and Clinics

 When you are running a medical practice during COVID-19, will need to require your patients to have a negative test result to proceed.
 Something that will both help you and your patients is coordinating testing with your local hospitals.
 That way it will not only be close by, but you can also ensure that it is the right test.
 Also, make sure there are available tests and that they are done in time.

 Because everything needs to run differently to keep COVID-19 contained, there will be new legal issues and different obligations.
 You will need them to do to keep your medical practice open.
 It should be in your best interest to follow all the laws and guidelines.
 You should keep up with all the recommendations to keep everyone safe.

 As we continue to go through this pandemic, medical practises must balance their needs to provide all the necessary services while minimizing the risks of getting COVID-19 in the process.
 Educate your employees and your patients about all the changes they can expect to be implemented in your medical clinic.
 They should prepare themselves and be safe.

-- How To Keep a Medical Practice Open During COVID-19 Pandemic - February 11, 2021
+- How To Keep Your Kids Busy During Lockdown - March 10, 2021